oppia/creator-documentation/docs/admins/create-new-skill.rst

 .. admonition:: Note
    :class: info

-   Once you select **Save**, the skill has already been created but it is **not published**.
-Use the Skill Editor to expand and refine what you’ve started before publishing.
+   Once you select Save, the skill is created but **not published**.
+Use the Skill Editor to expand and refine what you've started before publishing.

 ---